MainulDip/iOS-study/apps/README.md

 ## Overviews:
-All the apps are stored here.
+All the apps are stored here